Dear readers of ADxS.org, please forgive the disruption.

 The brain can trigger signals in two different ways: endocrine (slow) and neural (fast).

 Endocrine information is transmitted by hormones that are transported via the blood.
-This transmission path is slow.7
+This transmission route is slow.7

-Neural information is transmitted through direct nerve connections.
-Within the nerves, information is transported as electrical signals and amplified or weakened (inhibited) by neurotransmitters at the junctions of the nerves, the synapses.
+Neural information is transmitted via direct nerve connections.
+Within the nerves, information is transported as electrical signals and amplified or attenuated (inhibited) by neurotransmitters at the connection points of the nerves, the synapses.
 This transmission path is fast.8

-The autonomic nervous system (VNS) is controlled neurally.
+The vegetative nervous system (VNS) is controlled neurally.

-For more on this topic see ⇒ Neurotransmitters and stress
+More on this at ⇒ Neurotransmitters and stress

-The strongest binding to the neurotransmitters norepinephrine, CRH and cortisol, which are particularly relevant in stress, is shown:9
+The strongest binding is to the neurotransmitters noradrenaline, CRH and cortisol, which are particularly relevant during stress:9

 • MPFC